How Expert Rankings Work

 Examples of signals that may reduce trust or visibility include:

-• Low-context screenshots or proof that appears edited or recycled.
+- Low-context screenshots or results that appear edited or recycled.

-• Outdated claims that no longer reflect the operator's current work.
+- Outdated claims that no longer reflect the expert's current work.

 Rankings Are Dynamic

-Rankings can change as new proof is reviewed, testimonials are approved, niches are updated, moderation actions are taken, or methodology is improved.
+Rankings can change as new results are reviewed, testimonials are approved, niches are updated, moderation actions are taken, or methodology is improved.
 A rank should be read as a snapshot of current trust signals, not as a permanent designation.

 Human Judgment Still Matters